xapian/xapian/xapian-bindings/python3/docs/introduction.rst

 ==========

 The Python bindings come with a test suite, consisting of two test files:
 `smoketest.py` and `pythontest.py`.
-It also includes test suite for letor-bindings which consist of one test file: `pythonletortest.py`.
+It also includes a test suite for letor-bindings which consist of one test file: `pythonletortest.py`.
 But to test for letor you must configure with appropriate options mentioned above.
 These are run by the `make check` command, or may be run manually.
 By default, they will display the names of any tests